Annual Jazz Concert

 Trumpeter Bob Kase has performed on more than 200 recording projects, including four solo jazz recordings with his own quintet and the latest GRAMMY NOMINATED - CD, “As We Gather,” on the Altenburgh Jazz recording label.
 As a studio artist, he has performed with many international recording stars, including Sonny and Cher, Frank Sinatra, Sammy Davis Jr., and many others.
 Having traveled the globe, he brings his always charming and infectious musical personality to every performance.
 He has written hundreds of pieces for brass ensembles, jazz ensembles, concert bands, choirs, pop ensembles, and various solo works.

-Tom "Bone" Malone
+Tom "Bones" Malone

 Tom “Bones” Malone, trombonist, multi-instrumentalist, arranger & producer, is among the most experienced professionals in the business.
 Tom is best known for his work with The Blues Brothers, David Letterman Show, and Saturday Night Live.
 Tom has played on 4,400+ television shows, 3,000+ radio & television commercials, over 1,500 recordings, and thousands of live performances throughout the world.
 Tom has done 2,700 arrangements for television.